nadeemlab/SPT/README.md

 # What do cell profiles tell us about biology and disease?

-By studying microscopic imaging of small specimens of tissue, like skin or organ resections, pathologists and basic scientists can draw inferences about the way that cells coordinate to set biological processes in motion, and how these processes are disrupted in the course of disease.
+By studying microscopic images of specimens of tissue, like skin or organ resections, pathologists and basic scientists can draw inferences about the way that cells coordinate to set biological processes in motion, and how these processes are disrupted in the course of disease.

 The taxonomy of cell types and their functional states is surprisingly diverse, and modeling biological processes at the cellular level is consequently a rich source of new insights.
 Imaging methods are needed that capture some of this diversity, by measuring multiple channels of information at the same time for each cell, to provide empirical data that ensures these models make sense in realistic scenarios.